 Accessibility Overlays

-An “accessibility overlay” is a software service that can be added to an existing website or web application with the intent of improving accessibility for people with disabilities.
-Overlays typically add options to change font size, color, etc., and often claim to automatically “fix” accessibility issues in the original pages.
+An “accessibility overlay” is a tool that can be added to an existing website with the intent of improving accessibility for people with disabilities.
+Overlays typically add options to change font size, colors, etc. -- and often claim to automatically “fix” any accessibility issues in the original web pages.

-Unfortunately, many overlays have been marketed as a quick and easy way to meet accessibility requirements with minimal effort.
-However, they often don't live up to these claims – and sometimes even make accessibility issues worse.
+Unfortunately, many overlays have been marketed as 'quick and easy' solutions to meet accessibility requirements with little or no effort.
+However, they often don't live up to these claims – and sometimes make accessibility issues worse.
 As a result, accessibility overlays have a negative reputation in much of the disability community.

 While accessibility overlays may eventually become effective and reputable tools, the DoIT Office of Information Accessibility currently advises against including overlays on State websites.